raudabaugh/meps/lab2.md

     </a>
 </figure>

-#### Proposed EHR Add-on
+#### Evidence for proposed EHR add-on
-Because the self-reported general health score was shown to have a dramatic correlation with expenditures, our proposed EHR add-on is a tool for patients to regularly submit such scores to their doctor.
-We feel that this would be especially useful for the adolescent and young adult demographics that typically have little interaction or communication with their doctors outside of infrequent visits.
+Because the self-reported general health score was shown to have a dramatic correlation with expenditures.
+We feel that our proposed add-on  would be especially useful for the adolescent and young adult demographics that typically have little interaction or communication with their doctors outside of infrequent visits.
 Hopefully this tool could help doctors sooner predict whether a patient's expenditures were at risk of becoming exponentially higher in the future.

 #### Future Work
 We would like to perform the same analysis on a larger sample of patients across multiple years.
+Longitudinal data would allow us to test if an increase decrease in mental or physical self reported health is a predictor of high expenditure i.e. does moving from average to poor physical health predict an increase in risk of moving from poor health to very poor health?